Brazil's Lojas Americanas to accelerate investments this year, eyes 224 new stores-CFO

-SAO PAULO, May 10 (Reuters) - Brazilian retailer Lojas Americanas should accelerate investments in the next quarters to fulfill a previously announced plan to double the number of stores between 2015 and 2019, Chief Financial Officer Carlos Padilha said on Friday.
+SAO PAULO (Reuters) - Brazilian retailer Lojas Americanas should accelerate investments in the next quarters to fulfill a previously announced plan to double the number of stores between 2015 and 2019, Chief Financial Officer Carlos Padilha said on Friday.

 “To reach the target of 800 new stores between 2015 and 2019 we have to open 224 this year”, Padilha told Reuters in an interview, adding that at least 40 of them will be convenience stores.